edreamleo/make-stub-files/README.md

 supported).
 This script never creates directories automatically, nor does it overwrite stub files unless the --overwrite command-line option is in effect.

+GvR says,
+> We actually do have a [stub generator](https://github.com/JukkaL/mypy/blob/master/mypy/stubgen.py)
+> as part of mypy now (it has a few options) but yours has the advantage of
+> providing a way to tune the generated signatures...This allows for a nice
+> iterative way of developing stubs.

 The script does no type inference.
 Instead, the user supplies **patterns** in a configuration file.
 The script matches these patterns to: